Varicose and Spider Vein Treatments | USA Vein Clinics

 Preventing Veins From Getting Worse

-- Elevate your legs when possible: Elevating your legs reduces the pressure inside your veins, encouraging blood flow back to your heart.
+- Elevate your legs when possible: Elevating your legs throughout the day reduces the pressure inside your veins, encouraging blood flow back to your heart.

 The Benefits of Vein Treatment

-Minimally-invasive vein treatments serve as alternatives to surgical treatments previously used to treat vein disease.
+If you’re avoiding vein treatment because you don’t want to have surgery, the good news is there are other options.
+Our minimally-invasive leg vein treatments serve as effective alternatives to surgical treatments previously used to treat vein disease.
 Thanks to developments in medical technology, we can provide non-surgical vein treatments to our patients who suffer from symptoms of vein disease.
 When you receive one of our non-invasive treatments, you can benefit from:

 - Convenience: We offer treatment during outpatient appointments, so you are able to go home on the same day.
 Some of our treatment options take less than 15 minutes and most take less than an hour.
-That means you can fit vein care into your busy schedule.
+That means it is easy to fit vein care into your busy schedule.
+We perform vein treatments in 90 clinics across 14 states.

 - Low Risk: Our treatments present fewer risks than surgery.
-You do not have to undergo general anesthesia or take significant time off from work.
-There is minimal risk of postoperative infection, and our treatments produce little to no scarring.
+You can avoid surgical risks such as excessive bleeding, infection, blood clots, and an adverse reaction to general anesthesia.
+We perform our procedures under local anesthesia and you can immediately return to normal activity afterward.
+You do not even need to take significant time off from work.
+Our treatments produce little to no scarring.

-- Coverage: Our leg vein treatments are often covered by health insurance, and may be covered by Medicare as well.
-We work with most major insurance providers and have dedicated insurance specialists to assist with determining our patients’ insurance coverage.
+- Coverage: Our leg vein treatments are usually covered by major health insurance plans, including Medicare and Medicaid.
+We work with insurance providers to maximize benefits.
+Our insurance specialists assist with determining our patients’ insurance coverage.

-Below are descriptions of the FDA-approved, minimally-invasive vein treatment options we offer at USA Vein Clinics.
+Below are descriptions of the FDA-approved, minimally-invasive varicose vein treatment options we offer at USA Vein Clinics.

 Endovenous Laser Therapy (EVLT)